Google Cloud's operations suite (formerly Stackdriver) vs Grafana Loki comparison

 Cons

-"Lacking sufficient operations documentation.""The product provides minimal metrics that are insufficient.""It could be more stable.""While we are satisfied with the overall performance, in certain cases we must add additional metrics and additional tools like Grafana and Dynatrace.""If I want to track any round-trip or breakdowns of my response times, I'm not able to get it.
+"It is difficult to estimate in advance how much something is going to cost.""The product provides minimal metrics that are insufficient.""The logging functionality could be better.""While we are satisfied with the overall performance, in certain cases we must add additional metrics and additional tools like Grafana and Dynatrace.""It could be even more automated.""Lacking sufficient operations documentation.""The process of logging analytics can be improved""If I want to track any round-trip or breakdowns of my response times, I'm not able to get it.
 My request goes through various levels of the Google Cloud Platform (GCP) and comes back to my client machine.
-Suppose that my request has taken 10 seconds overall, so if I want to break it down, to see where the delay is happening within my architecture, I am not able to find that out using Stackdriver.""This solution could be improved if it offered the ability to analyze charts, such as a solution like Kibana.""It could be even more automated.""The logging functionality could be better."
+Suppose that my request has taken 10 seconds overall, so if I want to break it down, to see where the delay is happening within my architecture, I am not able to find that out using Stackdriver."

 More Google Cloud's operations suite (formerly Stackdriver) Cons →